 Be very proud of it and never compare your journey to others.
 Keep your core inspiration in mind and always think of the Rs in every decision you make.

-Good luck, and I hope that I have cleared away some of the self-doubts that you may have been experiencing.
+Good luck, and I hope that I have cleared away some of the self-doubts you may have experienced.

 Remember Why It’s Good